 The above language was taken directly from the easement document and is the legal framework that the Service has to work within for easement enforcement.
 While the language may seem vague for a legal document, it was intentionally written that way in order to allow flexibility to support conservation and ongoing ranching.
 Existing fences are listed under Permitted Uses and Practices, which have been found to be consistent with the conservation purposes of these easements.
 It is important to note that both fences and grazing are specified under this section.
 It was clearly understood by the architects of this easement document that the framework of the document should be focused on the conservation of intact landscapes, native prairie, forests, and wetland habitats to facilitate the preservation and recovery of the U.S. Fish and Wildlife Service’s (FWS) trust species (grizzly bears and grassland birds).
 In order to be successful, it would be critical to not inhibit day-to-day ranch management.

-The sustained success of the easement program in Montana can be attributed to a number of factors, one of which is certainly the easement document itself.
-While the landscape in Montana is large, the community of ranchers who make up the willing sellers and customers of the easement program is relatively small.
+The sustained success of the easement program in Montana can be attributed to several factors, one of which is the easement document itself.
+While the landscape in Montana is large, the community of ranchers who are willing to sell the FWS easements is relatively small.
 The simplicity of the easement document, with minimal restrictions while supporting conservation works for the people in this landscape.
 This simplicity leads to ranchers selling the program to their neighbors.
 These easements are perpetual and while ownership and management change over time, the resources will remain protected.

 Based on the easement document language, Grizzly Ridge Bison Ranch (GRBR) did not have to ask for permission from FWS to replace the existing fence.
 GRBR did however reach out to Western Montana Complex (Refuge) staff prior to purchasing the property and staff saw this as an opportunity to ensure the fences were not modeled after many bison fences that are eight to ten feet high woven wire.
 GRBR requested to build a fence with a 48-inch high woven wire panel with one strand of barbwire on top supported by drill stem pipe.
 Based on this knowledge, staff determined that this request was reasonable and in keeping with the spirit and intent of the easement document.

 The Easement Document specifies, “do not create barriers that inhibit the movement or migration of wildlife”, not “wildlife friendly fencing”.
 When the GRBR fence was discussed with the DOI solicitor, he acknowledged that any fence, no matter how constructed, could inhibit wildlife movement and migration.
 The solicitor acknowledged that the easement document was written in a manner that allowed the easement manager the latitude to use their judgment to permit or deny uses.
 This decision-making authority is broad and unless the decision made was an egregious violation of the legal terms, FWS’s position is strong and supported by previous case law.
 Additionally, the solicitor stated that the easement managers can consider the spirit and intent of the document when making determinations.
-As the spirit and intent is to conserve the intact landscapes, native prairie, forests, and wetland habitats to facilitate the preservation and recovery of Service trust species (grizzly bears and grassland birds) the actions taken by GRBR (listed below) align very well with the Services conservation goals.
+As the spirit and intent is to conserve the intact landscapes, native prairie, forests, and wetland habitats to facilitate the preservation and recovery of Service trust species (grizzly bears and grassland birds) the actions taken by GRBR (listed below) align very well with the Service’s conservation goals.

 GRBR has completed the following.